btnguyenPersonal/classnotesS2021/coms352/352notes1.md

   - Indirection means one extra lookup step to find page table entry

   What about more than one level of indirection?

+  - makes the page table size exponentially smaller

+  Alternative: Inverted Page Table ___(SUCKS)___

+  - Page table index is PFN which translates to VPN (inverted from normal page table)

+  - All processes share one big page table

+  - Lookup can be made faster using hashtable